HenrikSamuelsson/reading-head-first-design-patterns-2nd-ed/README.md

 - [ ] Ducks can't fly and quack at the same time.
   - False, a duck can both fly an quack, assuming our system supports parallelism.
 - [x] Changes can unintentionally affect other ducks.
-  - Example being when Joe by mistake made the rubber ducks able to fly.
+  - On example being when Joe by mistake made the rubber ducks able to fly.

 ### Sharpen Your Pencil - Change